grdw/grdw/_posts/2023-10-01-my-intercom-part-1.md

 (byte3 to decimal) + ((byte4 to decimal) * 255) + byte4 to decimal
 ```

-I'm ignoring this for now, to write some ugly hacky code, this should work:
+I'm ignoring this in the example, and to write some ugly hacky code, this essentially should work:

 ```rust